-3 Adoption of new or revised standards and interpretations
+2 Adoption of new or revised standards and interpretations

-During the current year the Company adopted all the new and revised International Financial Reporting Standards (IFRS) that are relevant to its operations and are effective for accounting periods beginning 1 April 2021.
+During the current period the Company adopted all the new and revised International Financial Reporting Standards (IFRS) that are relevant to its operations and are effective for accounting periods beginning 1 April 2023.
 This adoption did not have a material effect on the accounting policies of the Company.

-4 Summary of significant accounting policies
+3 Summary of material accounting policies

-The principal accounting policies applied in the preparation of these financial statements are set out below.
+The material accounting policies applied in the preparation of these financial statements are set out below.
 These policies have been consistently applied to all the years presented, unless otherwise stated.